amper5and/node-google-voice/readme.md

 		'restoreTranscript'	// restore the transcript of a voicemail to Google Voice's original transcript 'donate' 			// 'donate' the transcript of a voicemail to Google for testing with a human operator 'undonate'			// undo a 'donate'
-		'forward'			// forward the transcript of a voicemail (and optionally, a link to the mp3) to a list of email addresses, with a custom subject and body
+		'forward'			// forward the transcript of a voicemail (and optionally, a link to the mp3) to a list of email addresses, with a custom subject and body.
+Recorded calls can be sent this way too, but they are not transcribed, so make sure to include link:true so that the audio is sent.
 	```

 * `options` (Object, required): properties include:
 	* `id` (String or Array of Strings, required): the unique message id(s) of the messages to manipulate.
 Note: if type is one of `saveNote`, `deleteNote`, `saveTranscript`, `restoreTranscript`, or `forward`, an Array of ids MAY NOT BE USED.
 Only one message can be manipulated at a time with these methods.
 A `CANNOT_SET_MULTIPLE_MSGS` error will be thrown.
 	* `note` (String, required for type=='saveNote')
 	* `transcript` (String, required only for type=='saveTranscript')
-	* `email` (String or Array of Strings, required only for type=='forward'): email address(es) to which the voicemail will be sent
+	* `email` (String or Array of Strings, required only for type=='forward'): email address(es) to which the voicemail or recording will be sent
 	* `subject` (String, optional, only for type=='forward'): the subject of the email message
 	* `body` (String, optional, only for type=='forward'): the body of the email message
 	* `link` (Boolean, optional, default is false, only for type=='forward'): whether the email should include a link to the mp3 of the voicemail